 Running a few years before my mother passed

 I started running only a couple of years ago before my mother passed away.
 She used to tell me I was crazy for running such distances.
 She would worry that I would get hurt.
 But I didn’t listen.
 I loved the sport and kept on doing it.

 Whenever I visited her in Florida, I would get up early and run around her complex.
 I would see her looking out the window watching me.
 I know she secretly wished she could do it too.
 But she couldn’t.

-My mother passed away nearly two years ago on June 1.
+When I wrote this piece in 2014, my mother passed away nearly two years ago on June 1.
 She died because she couldn’t breathe.
 The polio got the better of her.
 She was 74.
-This April 26, she would have been 76 years old.
+This April 26, 2021, she would have been 83 years old.